AlexChika/whisper/README.md

 check this out at [https://whispper.vercel.app/](https://whispper.vercel.app/)

 This Is a Modern Blog with CRUD suport built with Next.Js \
-A Modern Blog Implementing Create, Read, Update and Delete funtionality
+A FullStack Modern Blog Implementing Create, Read, Update and Delete funtionality

 ### `Feauturing`